Hossammetwalli/TimeBasedEvictionMap/README.md

       B)	The map operation class includes three main methods put(), get() and remove().
           The put() method stores the element ordered by expiry time in PriorityQueue list and then to the HashMap with key –value pair.
 Another Method for thread class is used to begin the execution of thread.

+ 5) unit test cases have been created including:

+            1-	Test for General acceptance with duration of 10 seconds (10000 ms) and size set at 10 entries.
+                The test can be implemented with different variable for time and entry.

+            2-	Test for waiting the element to be expired and then remove it when expiry time has been reached.

+            3-	Test remove element when expiry time had been exceeded.

+            4-	Test remove multiple element inserted at the same time when expiry time been reached or exceeded.

+            5-	Test to put and get several elements.

+            6-	Test remove element by the key.